-During 2016, 2015 and 2014, we identified certain events, facts and circumstances which indicated that certain of our property, plant and equipment could be impaired.
-As such, we reviewed the assets that had been identified as potentially impaired and estimated the fair value of the identified property, plant and equipment using a market-based approach.
-For the assets which had fair values below their carrying value, we recognized the following long-lived asset impairments, by segment.
+During 2017, 2016 and 2015, we identified certain events, facts and circumstances which indicated that certain of our property, plant and equipment could be impaired.
+As such, we reviewed the assets that had been identified as potentially impaired and estimated the fair value of the identified property, plant and equipment using an incomebased approach.